 Obviously, a pitcher's goal is to keep opposing batters off the bases -- and a walk does just the opposite of that.
 If he allows a ball in play, he at least puts the outcome in the hands of his defense -- and luck.
 But a walk gives the team behind him no chance to help.

 Because of this, pitchers with high BB/9 rates tend to struggle.
 However, there are a few pitchers who can get by with high BB/9 rates because they also record high strikeout totals and keep hitters off the bases.

-Watch: Wade Miley allows a walk, raising his BB/9 rate.
+Watch: Justin Verlander allows three walks in an inning, raising his BB/9 rate.

 BB/9 rate carries a strong correlation to WHIP, also known as "walks plus hits per inning pitched" -- one of the standard fantasy categories.
 Pitchers with low BB/9 rates are likelier candidates to post low WHIPs, as walks comprise half of the numerator for computing WHIP.
 Conversely, pitchers with high BB/9 rates tend to post higher WHIP figures and, accordingly, are more susceptible to run allowance, higher pitch counts and shorter outings.

 "walks per nine," "walk rate per nine," "walks per game"